 Parameter Description Port(s) Synopsis: Any combination of numbers valid for this parameter The port number as seen on the front plate silkscreen of the switch (or a list of ports, if aggregated in a port trunk).
+Default Pri Synopsis: 0 to 7 Default: 0 This parameter allows to prioritize frames received on this port that are not prioritized based on the frames contents (e.g. priority field in the VLAN tag, DiffServ field in the IP header, prioritized MAC address).
 Inspect TOS Synopsis: { No, Yes } Default: No This parameters enables or disables parsing of the Type-Of-Service (TOS) field in the IP header of the received frames to determine what Class of Service they should be assigned.
 When TOS parsing is enabled the switch will use the Differentiated Services bits in the TOS field.

-Section 5.4.3 Configuring Priority to CoS Mapping
+Configuring Priority to CoS Mapping